Nacu0021/ExpeditionEnhanced/README.md

 You can override the `OnStart` method to write custom logic.
 [Like in the example Friend perk.](ExpeditionEnhanced/ExampleContent/Friend.cs)
 + OnKill - Does something whenever a creature is killed.
 You can override the `OnKill` method to write custom logic.
 [Like in the example Leeching perk](ExpeditionEnhanced/ExampleContent/Leeching.cs)
++ OnAttack - Does something whenever a creature is damaged, or a weapon flies near it.
+You can override the `OnAttack` method to write custom logic.
+[Like in the example Explosive Damage perk](ExpeditionEnhanced/ExampleContent/ExplosiveDamage.cs)
 + Custom - Entirely custom logic.
 Your friend here will be using the `ExpeditionsEnhanced.ActiveContent` method.
-The simplest example of this would be the [Explosive Damage perk](ExpeditionEnhanced/ExampleContent/ExplosiveDamage.cs), on its own the perk does nothing, but [you can write hooks checking whether the perk is active in other places.](https://github.com/Nacu0021/ExpeditionEnhanced/blob/master/ExpeditionEnhanced/ExampleContent/ExamplePerkHooks.cs??plain=1#L34)
+On its own the perk does nothing, but [you can write hooks checking whether the perk is active in other places.](https://github.com/Nacu0021/ExpeditionEnhanced/blob/master/ExpeditionEnhanced/ExampleContent/ExamplePerkHooks.cs??plain=1#L34)
 For a more complex example showcasing how to add exclusive slugcat features for every slugcat, [look at how the example SaintTongue perk does it](https://github.com/Nacu0021/ExpeditionEnhanced/blob/master/ExpeditionEnhanced/ExampleContent/ExamplePerkHooks.cs??plain=1#L200).

 note: It's possible to use custom logic for every type of perk, the two first perk types just do some of the dirty work for you.